 About North Memorial Health

 At North Memorial Health, we are on a mission to change healthcare.
-We’re delivering unmatched customer service and empowering our customers throughout the Twin Cities to achieve their best health.
+We’re delivering unmatched customer service and empowering our patients throughout the Twin Cities to achieve their best health.
 North Memorial Health provides access to high-quality, low-cost care throughout the Twin Cities through its medical transportation services and two hospitals – North Memorial Health Hospital and Maple Grove Hospital.
 North Memorial Health Clinics which include primary care, specialty care and hospice are part of a collaboration with Blue Cross and Blue Shield of Minnesota that is transforming the healthcare experience for consumers.
-Across the North Memorial Health system, 900+ doctors and 5,000+ team members are dedicated to delivering a more connected experience for our customers.
+Across the North Memorial Health system, 900+ doctors and 5,000+ team members are dedicated to delivering a more connected experience for our patients.